brevzin/cpp_proposals/2561_operator_try/operator-try.md

 This `try_fold` can be used with an accumulation function that returns `optional<T>` or `expected<T, E>` or `boost::outcome::result<T>` or ...
 Any type that opts into being a `Try` will work.

 Note that this may not be exactly the way we'd specify this algorithm, since we probably want to return something like a `pair<I, Ret>` instead, so the body wouldn't be able to use `.try?` and would have to go through `try_traits` manually for the error propogation.
 But that's still okay, since the important part was being able to have a generic algorithm to begin with.

-### Pattern Matching

-One of the patterns proposed in the pattern matching papers [@P1371R3] [@P2688R0] is the dereference pattern (spelled `(*?) $pattern$` in the first paper and `? $pattern$` in the second).
-Rather than having that pattern be built on contextual conversion to bool and then dereference, it could be built on top of the customization point presented here as well.

 ### Range of `expected` to `expected` of Range